Easy and fun sewing projects

 How to make a simple cotton skirt tutorial

-String the elastic through the waistband with a safety pin.
+Step 12 – feed the elastic through the waistband

 elastic, waistband, safety pin

-Join the elastic ends and sew them together.
-Make sure the elastic isn’t twisted inside the casing!
+Join the elastic ends and stitch them securely, making sure the elastic isn’t twisted inside the waistband.

 join elastic ends